matteoferla/pyfurby/API.md

 * `voice_name`: str = 'en-scottish+m4', espeak/pyttsx3
 * `voice_volume`: int = 0.7, espeak/pyttsx3
 * `voice_rate`: int = 200, espeak/pyttsx3

+The functionality of the class is split into various inherited classes.
+So only `Furby` is probably worth touching.

+## Motor

-It has some preset actions, such as:
+It has several actions present, such as:

     furby.ambulance() # make its LED flash like an ambulance furby.yell("I am angry")